 My motivational phrase of encouragement is “Work hard for what you want because it won’t come to you without a fight.”
 You have to be strong and courageous and know that you can do anything you put your mind to.
 If somebody puts you down or criticizes you, just keep on believing in yourself and turn it into something positive.
 Thanks to all the wonderful newcomers I’ve met at Entry Program for teaching me so much.

-Martin Blumrich, Cultural Communications & Soft Skills Facilitator
+Cultural Communications and Soft Skills Facilitator

 One of my professional highlights was becoming Dean of Students at age 27 at a private post-secondary college.
 I have over four years’ experience helping newcomers prepare for employment success in Manitoba.
 I’ve lived in Saskatchewan and Manitoba, and have travelled to Germany, Mexico, and Nicaragua.
 I am the child of refugees, and my parents had nothing when their families were relocated to southern Germany at the end of World War II.
 My family story is inspirational because it shows what can be achieved through a great plan and hard work.

 Coordinator Employment Counselor

 (MA in Translation & Interpretation, Philology, Education & English Language and Literature; PhD in Linguistics)

 I was born and grew up in the USSR, a huge country with diverse people and many cultures living together.
 When I lived in Russia, for 10 years I worked as a university professor and an administrator of the department.
 I loved my work and my country.
 When we moved to Canada, I worked as an instructor for the University of Manitoba and volunteered for the Immigrant Centre until I got a one of a kind position with Altered Minds Inc. I coordinated hundreds of interpreters, arranged guest speaker presentations with various organization in the community, and taught Entry program.